March 22nd - 26th

-The number of people in a single Hubs room is limited for two reasons.
+The number of people in a single Hubs room is limited, for two reasons.
 At a practical level, the more people that are in a room, the more powerful a machine is needed to handle the network traffic from voice and data streams, and to render all the avatars in real time.
 So, each room is limited to 25 participants.
-But, even if we could handle more people in one room, the social spaces become visually cluttered, harder to navigate, and loud when many people are present.
+But, even if we could handle more people in one room, the social spaces quickly become visually cluttered, harder to navigate, and loud when many people are present.
 One of the advantages of online social video co-watching is that you can chat with others nearby, and spread out so you don’t disturb others.
 This becomes harder the more people are in a room.

 The room I would like to watch the videos in is full (or all rooms are full), can I still watch with others?

 When you follow the link to a Hubs room, you are placed in a lobby before you can enter the room.
 The view from the lobby should let you watch the screen and hear the activity in the room, and while in the lobby you can type messages that will be seen by others in the room.
-Any number of people can watch from the lobby, so if your preferred room is full, you may still watch from that room’s lobby (and chat with people in that room).
+25 people can watch from the lobby, so if your preferred room is full, you may still watch from that room’s lobby (and chat with people in that room).

 What are the rules?
 Can I talk with others?
 Use hubs features like dropping in media or drawing in the space?

 In line with the VR Code of Conduct, you should not do things that negatively affects other peoples’ experience.
 If you would like to chat with others, please be aware that your audio can be heard by other members of the room, but does fall off over distance.
 We have made many of the rooms big so that you can move away from others if you want to chat, but please try not to disturb others during the talks.